Relative p-adic Hodge theory, II: Imperfect period rings: Supplemental foundations of adic spaces

 Suppose now that $m>0$.
 Choose $U_i$ as in Definition~\ref{D:quasi-Stein}.
 We construct a sequence of closed, reduced, zero-dimensional subspaces $Y_i \subseteq U_i$ as follows: given $Y_j$ for all $j>i$, we take $Y_i$ to be $\cup_{j<i} Y_j$ together with one point in $U_i \setminus \cup_{j<i} U_j$ on each irreducible component of $U_i$ not meeting $\cup_{j<i} Y_j$ (and hence not meeting $\cup_{j<i} U_j$).
 Put $Y = \cup_i Y_i$ and let $i: Y \to X$ be the inclusion.
 Since $\dim(Y) = 0$, $i^* \calF$ is finitely generated over $\calO(Y)$.
 By Corollary~\ref{C:quasi-Stein global sections}, $\calF(X)$ surjects onto $(i_* i^* \calF)(X) = \calF(Y)$, so we can find a subsheaf $\calF'$ of $\calF$ generated by finitely many global sections such that $i^* \calF'$ surjects onto $i^* \calF$.
 Put $\calG = \calF'/\calF$; then $\calG$ is a pseudocoherent sheaf arising as $j_* j^* \calG$ for the closed immersion $j: Z \to X$ defined by $\ann_{\calO_X} \calG$.
 Since $Y$ meets each irreducible component of each $U_i$, $Z$ is locally noetherian of dimension at most $m-1$; moreover, the fiberwise ranks of $\calG$ are bounded because $\calG$ is a quotient of $\calF$.
 We may thus apply the induction hypothesis to show that $\calG(X)$ is finitely generated.
 By Corollary~\ref{C:quasi-Stein global sections}, we may lift a finite generating set of $\calG(X)$ to $\calF(X)$; by combining these with the generators of $\calF'$, we obtain a finite set of global sections of $\calF$ which generates $\calF_x$ for all $x \in X$.
 These sections then generate $\calF(X)$ by Corollary~\ref{C:local generators}. \end{proof}

-In the stably uniform case, we do not have an argument of this form; instead, we must assume the existence of a suitable covering. \begin{defn} For $m$ a nonnegative integer, an \emph{$m$-uniform covering} of an adic space $X$ is a finite or countable open covering $\gothV$ of $X$ such that each $V \in \gothV$ has nonempty intersection with at most $m$ other elements of $\gothV$, and each quasicompact subspace of $X$ has nonempty intersection with at most finitely many elements of $\gothV$. \end{defn}
+Without noetherian hypotheses, we do not have an argument of this form; instead, we must assume the existence of a suitable covering. \begin{defn} For $m$ a nonnegative integer, an \emph{$m$-uniform covering} of an adic space $X$ is a finite or countable open covering $\gothV$ of $X$ such that each $V \in \gothV$ has nonempty intersection with at most $m$ other elements of $\gothV$, and each quasicompact subspace of $X$ has nonempty intersection with at most finitely many elements of $\gothV$. \end{defn}

 \begin{example} Let $K$ be an analytic field, choose $x \in K^\times$ with $\left| x \right| = c < 1$, and put $c_{-1} = 0$ and $c_j = c^{-j}$ for $j \geq 0$.
 Let $X$ be the affine space over $K$ with coordinates $T_1,\dots,T_n$.
 As $j_1,\dots,j_n$ run over the nonnegative integers, the subspaces